tinymce/tinymce-docs/plugins/premium/casechange.md

 ### lowercase

 The **lowercase** option changes all the selected characters to lowercase.
-This is a handy option in situations when the Caps Lock key was accidentally left on while typing.
-Instead of starting over and retyping everything, the user can simply select this text and change words to lowercase if they have been erroneously capitalized in the input.

 ### UPPERCASE

 The **UPPERCASE** option changes all the selected characters to uppercase.
-This formatting option is useful in documentation, where "initial caps" are to be used ("headline style") as opposed to sentence style (first word of sentence or phrase capitalized only), regardless of the specific type of title, heading, header, or interface text.

 ### Title Case